jorabin/KeePassJava2/readme.md

       }
     }

-Youll find it in [gradle-source-sets.txt](jaxb/gradle-source-sets.txt) in the root of the jaxb module.
+You'll find it in [gradle-source-sets.txt](jaxb/gradle-source-sets.txt) in the root of the jaxb module.

 ## Change Log